For information about the subjects you will study, times, costs and key dates, please see the UOW Course Finder - Education page.

 I don’t think my grades are high enough to get in-to the Master of Teaching!
 What do I do?

 We are looking for people with a solid overall average, and high credits in individual subjects, particularly in your final year of study.
-You will be required to submit a personal statement with your application so you can provide details on why you would like to be a teacher.
+You will submit a personal statement with your application, which will provide you the opportunity to detail why you would like to be a teacher and will be the right fit for this profession.

 I am a mature age person/looking for a career change/haven’t studied in a while.
 Can I still apply for the Master of Teaching?

 Yes, people who bring knowledge and experience from previous occupations often make good teachers.
-As long as you have completed a bachelor degree in a relevant area, you can apply for the program.
+If you have completed a bachelor's degree in a relevant area, you are welcome to apply for the program.

 Where can I find more information about teaching in NSW?